-All Micro & Small Enterprises which are registered with Director of Industries (DI)/District Industries Centre (DIC) as manufacturing/service enterprises or having Acknowledgement of Entrepreneurs Memorandum (EM Part-II) are eligible for registration with NSIC under its Single Point Registration Scheme (SPRS).
+All Micro & Small Enterprises which are registered with Director of Industries (DI)/District Industries Centre (DIC) as manufacturing/service enterprises or having Acknowledgement of Entrepreneurs Memorandum (EM Part-II) are eligible for registration with NSIC under it’s Single Point Registration Scheme (SPRS).

 Micro and Small Enterprises who have already commenced their commercial production but not completed one year of existence.
 The Provisional Registration Certificate can be issued to such Micro and Small Enterprises under Single Point Registration scheme with monetary limit, minimum amount of money to be invested, of Rs.
 5 Lakh which shall be valid for the period of one year only from the date of issue after levying the registration fee and obtaining the requisite documents.

-How to apply for MSME Registration?
+How to apply for MSME registration?

-Micro and Small enterprises could be applied through online application that is provided by the prescribed state website of respective state, by submitting the application form in duplicate which is to be submitted the concerned Zonal/Branch Office of NSIC located nearest to the unit.
+Micro and Small enterprises could be applied through online application that is provided by the prescribed state website of the respective state, by submitting the application form in duplicate which is to be submitted the concerned Zonal/Branch Office of NSIC located nearest to the unit.

 Step 1: Provisional Small Scale Industry (SSI) Registration

-To obtain SSI registration you must apply for provisional SSI registration certificate first.
-This certificate is given when the unit is in pre-operative stage and helps SSI unit to obtain term loans and working capital.
+To obtain SSI registration you must apply for a provisional SSI registration certificate first.
+This certificate is given when the unit is in the pre-operative stage and helps SSI unit to obtain term loans and working capital.
 This license is given for five years.

-One could apply for this certificate online through the state website or by applying in the concerned zonal department.
+One could apply for this certificate online through the state website or by applying it in the concerned zonal department.